Q3 Curve thumbnail

 Though tariff-related volatility has not yet created a surge of truckload volume, it could later in the year.

-Many shippers have paused orders (look to the recent surge in trans-Pacific blank sailings as evidence), hoping for more favorable trade policies in the near future.
+Many shippers have paused orders, hoping for more favorable trade policies in the near future.

 If trade tensions continue to de-escalate, we could see a snap back in demand.
-As shippers look to build inventory ahead of Q4 peak season, there could also be a rush of orders in Q3, leading to port congestion and volatility.
+As shippers look to build inventory ahead of Q4 peak season, there could also be a rush of orders during the end of Q3, leading to port congestion and volatility.

-For the past few years, shippers have used their transportation RFPs as opportunities to bring their contract rates (aka primary rates) back towards pre-pandemic levels.
+For the past few years, shippers have used their transportation RFPs as opportunities to bring their contract rates (aka primary rates) back towards pre-pandemic levels — and they were largely successful.

 Here’s an overview of the spot/contract dynamic over the past several months:

-However, by mid-February, this once again reversed, and into Q2, spot rates have consistently been moving at a 5%-8% discount to contract.
-However, a muted Q1 and early Q2 spot market in a soft demand environment is normal, and we anticipated this would occur.
+However, by mid-February, this once again reversed, and into Q2, spot rates were consistently moving at a 5%-8% discount to contract.

-Subsequently, those contract rates and routing guides set in the softer market of 2024 may not survive a tighter market late in 2025, when the spot market will likely become more lucrative than the contract market.
+When it does eventually happen, those contract rates and routing guides set in the softer market may not survive a tighter market, when the spot market will become more lucrative than the contract market.

 Looking at past truckload market cycles, when times are good for carriers (i.e., high spot rates), they order more trucks, and vice versa.
 Throughout much of 2023 and 2024, though truckload rates were deflationary, orders remained curiously strong.

-In 2025, we have finally started seeing truckload order trends catch up to market conditions.
-In Q1, class 8 tractor orders (as tracked by ACT Research) were down -21% year-over-year.
+In 2025, we finally started seeing truckload order trends catch up to market conditions.
+In Q1, class 8 tractor orders (as tracked by ACT Research) were down -15.5% year-over-year, and Q2 sank even lower, finishing at -42.7% year-over-year.

 Throughout most of 2023 and into 2024, driver employment figures remained curiously strong, despite weaker market conditions.